KacperKubara/distython/README.md

 # heterogeneous_dist_metrics
 Implementation of state-of-the-art distance metrics from research papers which can handle mixed-type data and missing values.
-At the moment, HEOM and VDM are tested and working.
-VDM has been released recently so please report bugs, if any.
+At the moment, HEOM, HVDM and VDM are tested and working.
+VDM and HVDM has been released recently so please report bugs, if there are any.
 Please feel free to help and contribute to the project as there is a lack of existing implementations of hetergeneous distance metrics.
 # Installation
 Clone the repository with `git clone`.